AguaClara/Textbook/Filtration/EStaRS_Design.rst

 From the area of the filter and the velocity required for backwash, the backwash flow can be determined: :math:`Q_{FiBw} = V_{FiBw}A_{Fi}`

-.. this value is the same as the max filte flow, is it useful to have these values specified multiple times??

-In this section is also where the filter layer height is actually calculated using the function from the "Sand Layer Thickness As a Function of Diameter" Section: :math:`H_{FiLayer}`

 Filter Trunk and Branch Diameters
 ==================================

 In determining the size of the trunk and branches of the EStaRS the pressure recovery constraints are the most important design considerations.
 Having a pressure recovery term that is too high will lead to and uneven flow distribution.
 The two pressure recovery terms that are of particular concern are those in the trunks and branches during forward filtration, and the pressure recovery in the lowest branch during backwash.
 To calculate the estimated pressure recovery term the first thing to find is the velocity in the branches during forward filtration and during backwash.
+Befor calculating this the geomery of the branches should be determined, specifically the number or branches.

 The branch spacing is a function of the size of the EStaRS.
 The "maximum" spacing is somewhat arbitrarily set 10cm.
-This value is meant to balance even flow distribution across each layer with ease of fabrication and material use.
+This value is meant to balance even flow distribution across each layer with ease of fabrication and material use (i.e. having 100 branches would mean very good flow distribution, but would be impossible to fabricate).
 As a result the expression for number of branches is the following:

 :math:`B_{FiBranchMax} = 10cm`

 .. math::